tatut/re-html-template/README.md

 The rule part is either a keyword or a vector (keyword path) that matches the current document structure.

+Transformations are always tried in order.
+The first rule that matches the current element is used and only one transformation will be done for a single element.
+Make sure your rules are in priority order or suitably unambiguous.

 The transformation is a map where the keys are supported transformations.
 The supported transformations are  described here.